Request for Proposals: Alaux Tomb, St. Louis Cemetery No. 1

 Valence Cemetery No. 1

-Clean-up, vegetation removal and tomb washing with college group on March 18th.
+Save Our Cemeteries completed a clean-up, vegetation removal and tomb washing with college group on March 18, 2018.

 Lafayette No. 2 & St. Joseph Cemeteries

-Clean-up, vegetation removal and tomb washing with large convention group.
+SOC completed a clean-up, vegetation removal and tomb washing with a large convention group earlier this year.

 - The Karstendiek Tomb, Lafayette Cemetery No. 1